soumadip-dev/Task-Manager-App-React/README.md

 ## Component Overview
 - **App.js:** The main component that handles the rendering of TODOs, adding, editing, deleting, and filtering tasks.
 - **Task.js:** A single TODO item component with functionality for marking as completed, editing, and deleting the task.
-- **Filter.js:** A component that handles filtering the TODOs based on their status .
+- **Filter.js:** A component that handles filtering the TODOs based on their status.